Van Life Insurance: The 7 Coverages Full-Timers Need

 Must Have: Health Insurance

-Health insurance is the most complicated piece of van life insurance — and the one most people think least about until something goes wrong on the road.
+Health insurance is the most complicated piece of van life insurance and the one most people think least about until something goes wrong on the road.

-Here's the reality: when you're traveling away from your domicile state, you're almost always outside your health insurance network.
+The reality is when you're traveling away from your domicile state, you're almost always outside your health insurance network.
 That urgent care visit that's affordable in-network can cost significantly more out-of-network.
 The plan that looks cheapest on paper isn't always the cheapest on the road.

 The right health insurance for van life depends heavily on your age, your health situation, your domicile state, and how often you'll be back in your home state for care.
-Medicare, Medicare Advantage, and marketplace plans each have very different implications for full-time travelers — and understanding those differences before you launch matters more than most people realize.
+Medicare, Medicare Advantage, and marketplace plans each have very different implications for full-time travelers and understanding those differences before you launch matters more than most people realize.

 Telemedicine is your best friend on the road regardless of what plan you have.
 For any non-emergency issue, starting with a telehealth visit before driving to an out-of-network urgent care is almost always the smarter move financially.